operate-first/sre/process/incident_management.md

 #### Responsibilities
 The coordination work under the responsibility of the Incident Commander is as follows:
-1. If the incident has been uncovered by SRE and doesn't have an existing "external" ticket (Jira or ICM for ARO) then the Incident Commander will create a Jira ticket to track the overall life of the incident.
+1. If the incident has been uncovered by SRE and doesn't have an existing "external" ticket then the Incident Commander will create a ticket to track the overall life of the incident.
-2. Right after the Incident Commander will create a dedicated Slack channel:
+2. Right after the Incident Commander will create a dedicated IM channel:
   * Making sure that we have a dedicated IM channel opened specifically for the ongoing incident
     1. Channel is public
     2. Naming convention for the IM channel should start with the ticket number and the clusterid if available.